 The news caps a good week for Bombardier.
 They are enmeshed in a tough battle for a crucial turboprop order (with ATR) from WestJet.
 Both OEMs are doing custom painted airplanes for the competition in Calgary.
 There is no picture of the custom painted ATR yet.
 There is a good summary of the state of the competition here.

 WestJet is doing the right thing in terms of having the two fight for the order.
 ATR wants to win the deal because a Canadian win for them would be a blow to Bombardier.
-On the other hand, Bombardier needs to win this deal… Continue reading
+On the other hand, Bombardier needs to win this deal just as… Continue reading

 Much of the industry attention is focused on airplanes over 150 seats – after all that is where the big orders are.
 But data on the regional market – less than 100 seats – shows interesting patterns.
 Rather than focus on total range, take a look at how airliners really get used.
 Using the US DoT T-100 data (2011 thru August) we see the following.